Specifications of Saga Ruby

 Review of Saga Ruby

-Launched in 1973, Oasia cruise ship was a UK-built ocean liner (initially named "Vistafjord") for Norwegian America Line (1910-1995).
+The 1973-built MS Oasia cruise ship was a UK-built ocean liner (initially named "Vistafjord") for Norwegian America Line (1910-1995).
 In 1983, the vessel was sold to Cunard Line, and retained its original name until 1999 when was named "Caronia".
 In 2004, the ship was sold to Saga Cruises and renamed "Saga Ruby".
 In 2014, it was sold to a Chinese company and used as a hotel ship (Oasia).
 The liner was last refurbished in 2014 and scrapped in Alang India in 2017 April.

 The ship's identification numbers were 7214715 (IMO) and 248563000 (last MMSI, Malta-flagged).